 - Turn the dough out on the floured surface and pat flour onto both sides.

-- Use a rolling pin to roll the dough into a 3/4" thick sheet.
+- Pat or roll the dough into a 3/4-inch-thick sheet.
 Add more flour if you notice sticking.

 - Use a large biscuit cutter to cut out as many muffins as possible.
 Make sure they are floured on the bottom and move them off to the side of your work surface to rest.

 - Gather the remaining dough and brush off any loose flour.
 Shape the dough into a ball and re-roll it to 3/4-inch thickness.
 Cut out the muffins and set them aside.
 Repeat this step one more time if necessary.